microsoft/dotnet-framework-docker/README.dotnet-framework-build.md

     docker run --rm dotnetapp
     ```

-The Docker runtime image used in this example includes the .NET Framework 4.7.1, however, your application does not need to explicity target the .NET Framework 4.7.1.
+The Docker runtime image used in this example includes the .NET Framework 4.7.2, however, your application does not need to explicity target the .NET Framework 4.7.2.
 Applications that target .NET Framework 4.0 or later should work correctly with this image.

 ## Image variants

 The `microsoft/dotnet-framework-build` images come in different flavors, each designed for a specific use case.

+### `4.7.2`

+This image is for building .NET Framework 4.x version applications.
+It is based on the [Windows Server Core image](https://hub.docker.com/r/microsoft/windowsservercore/).

 ### `4.7.1`

+This image is for building applications that specifically need .NET Framework 4.7.1 SDK.
+It is based on the [Windows Server Core image](https://hub.docker.com/r/microsoft/windowsservercore/).

+### `3.5`

-This image is for building .NET Framework 4.x version applications.
+This image is for building any version of .NET Framework applications.
 It is based on the [Windows Server Core image](https://hub.docker.com/r/microsoft/windowsservercore/).

 ## Related Repos and Examples